larsarv/java-record-mutator-generator/README.md

 ```
 This generates `ShipmentMutator`.

-Example of usage of mutators below.
+Below is an example of using mutators to update nested values.
 ```
 public Shipment updateParcelStatus(Shipment shipment, String parcelNo, ParcelStatus parcelStatus) {
     return ShipmentMutator.mutator(shipment)